msmiley/d3/README.md

 # d3

-repackage bower d3 for npm
+repackage client-side d3 from bower for npm

 ## Install